shortcuts/no-neck-pain.nvim/README.md

             -- The name of the generated file.
 See `location` for more information.
             -- @example: `no-neck-pain-left.norg`
             fileName = "no-neck-pain",
             -- By default, files are saved at the same location as the current Neovim session.
-Filetype is defaulted to `norg` (https://github.com/nvim-neorg/neorg), but can be changed from the buffer options via `buffers.bo.filetype`, `buffers.left.bo.filetype` and `buffers.right.bo.filetype`.
+            -- note: filetype is defaulted to `norg` (https://github.com/nvim-neorg/neorg), but can be changed from the buffer options globally `buffers.bo.filetype` or see |NoNeckPain.bufferOptions| for option scoped to the `left` and/or `right` buffer.
             -- @example: `no-neck-pain-left.norg`
             location = nil,
         },